Allegory of Divine Providence and Barberini Power: Composition

 These commissioned artworks often teem with suns and bees (the Barberini family coat of arms had three bees), as also the Cortona fresco does.
 At one end of the sky sits the eminent solar Divine Providence, while at the other end are putto and flying maidens holding aloft the papal keys, tiara, with robe belt above a swarm of heraldic giant golden bees.
 Below Providence, the simulated frame crumbles.
-Time with a scythe seems to swallow a putti's arm.
+Time with a scythe seems to swallow a putto's arm.
 As the graceful bearer of the twelve stars that constitute Crown of Immortality is unequivocally extending it to the heraldic swarm, she earnestly looks towards Divine Providence.
 Some scholars have suggested that one of the fresco's goals was to portray the Barberini papal election, which had been rumored to have been rigged, as divine providence.
 At one edge, are laborers in a forge so hard at work, they shatter the outer frame.